mabrobotics/MD80-x-CANdle-Documentation/quick_start_guide/QuickStartGuide.md

 The optimal height between the magnet and the encoder IC is 1mm.
 The magnet and the encoder must be on the same rotation axis.

-MD80 V2.0 is equipped with seven mounting holes.
+MD80 V3.0 is equipped with seven mounting holes.
 Please refer to the technical drawing below to find out the hole dimensions and their placement.
-The PCB 3D models for both V2.0, HW1.1, and HV1.3 can be found on the [downloads](hardware_downloads) page.
+The 3D model of the driver can be found in the [downloads](hardware_downloads) section.

 ```{figure} images/PCB_drawing.png
 :class: bg-primary mb-1